Community Pride grants

 Grants previously allocated

-Community Pride Grants were paused for 2020 and the pot encompassed into the Community Resilience Grant fund to support the Covid-19 response.
+Community Pride Grants were paused for 2020 and 2021 and the pot encompassed into the Community Resilience Grant fund to support the Covid-19 response.

 Community Pride Grants allocated 2019-20